yaonyan/jsr2npm/README.md

 ## Why jsr2npm?

 JSR is great for publishing TypeScript/Deno packages, but the NPM ecosystem is still huge.

 Many developers want to:
 - Publish CLI tools that work with `npx`
 - Make their JSR packages available on NPM
 - Support both ecosystems without maintaining duplicate code
+- Write pure TypeScript with Deno, publish to NPM

 **jsr2npm** automates this entire process while preserving your package structure and metadata.